ls1intum/Artemis/docs/user/exercises/quiz.rst

                 :align: center

             - Short question title: Provide a short title (Mandatory).

             - Points: Assign the value points for this question.

             - Scoring type:

                 - All or nothing
                 - Proportional with Penalty
                 - Proportional without Penalty

-            - Present answer Options in Random order
+            - Present answer Options in Random order.

             - Single Choice Mode: When there is just one correct option.
 This disable the Scoring type.

             - Delete icon: To delete the current question.

             - Edit View: Enables the text editor to write the quiz statement and its options, hints and explanations.

-            - Edit bar: When the edit view is enable, the format bar allows to provide
+            - Edit bar: When the edit view is enable, the format bar allows to provide.

-                - Style to the statement text,
+                - Style to the statement text

                 - Correct Options [correct]

                 - Incorrect Options [wrong]

                 - Explanations [exp]

                 - Hints [hint]

             - Text editor: The quiz statement can be developed with options, hints and explanations.

             - Preview View: Enables the student view.

         - **Add Drag-And-Drop Question**